ITR Filing Deadline Missed?

 Partly paid Self-Assessment Tax

-In case the tax paid is not in full, the amount which a taxpayer pays should first be adjusted towards the interest payable and the balance towards tax.
+In case the tax paid is not in full, the amount that a taxpayer pays should first be adjusted towards the interest payable and the balance towards tax.
 Let us understand this with the help of an example:

 Income Tax 2,00,000